Does it cost more if I book through you rather than directly with a dental office in Mexico?

 - And, in the unlikely event you need assistance with communications or helping you reschedule an appointment, we’re always available to be your advocate

 Our referral services are always free to you because we’re compensated by the dental offices.
 Just check out our testimonials!

 Is there a dentist that has in house payment?

-Our dental offices do not offer financing options, however, you can apply for financial assistance through our financial affiliate, United Medical Care.
+Our dental offices do not offer financing options, however, you can apply for financial assistance through our financial affiliate, United Medical Care (UMC).
 Click here to complete the application on UMC’s secure website.

 Where are your dental offices in Mexico?

-We have vetted and approved several dental offices on the southern border of Texas and New Mexico.
-We refer our clients to the best dentist depending on their individual case needs.
+We have vetted and approved several dental offices on the southern border of Texas and in Cozumel.
+We refer our patients to the best dentist depending on their individual case needs.

 What if I’m coming from outside of New Mexico?